 Medication to treat the symptoms of asthma usually comes in the form of inhalers which in most cases are colour coded.
 Instructions will be given on the medication as to which colour coding is relevant to inhaler use in different circumstances.
 Most students with asthma will take charge of and use their inhaler from an early age and it is good practice to allow students to carry their inhalers with them at all times, particularly during PE lessons.
-If a pupil is too young or immature to take responsibility for the inhaler, staff should ensure that the inhaler is kept in a safe but readily accessible place and is clearly marked with the pupil's name.
-Spare inhalers are located in the Medical room but can only be given to those who have a diagnosis of Asthma and a signed consent form.
+If a student is too young or immature to take responsibility for the inhaler, staff should ensure that the inhaler is kept in a safe but readily accessible place and is clearly marked with the student's name.
+Spare inhalers are located in the Health Centre but can only be given to those who have a diagnosis of Asthma and a signed consent form.

-Students with asthma must have immediate access to their inhalers when they need them:

-It would be helpful for parents to provide the School, with a spare inhaler for use in case the original inhaler is left at home or runs out.
-Spare inhalers must be clearly labelled with the pupil's name and stored in the Medical Room in accordance with the School,'s health and safety policy.
+Students with asthma must have immediate access to their inhalers when they need them: It would be helpful for parents to provide the School, with a spare inhaler for use in case the original inhaler is left at home or runs out.
+Spare inhalers must be clearly labelled with the student's name and stored in the Health Centre in accordance with the School's health and safety policy.
 It is the parents' responsibility to ensure that any medication retained at the School, is within its expiry date.
 All asthmatic students will require a 'Health Care Plan' which parents or guardians should complete prior to starting at Woldingham School,.
-The Health Care Plan should give the basic details and indicate whether in some circumstances the pupil should be allowed to carry medication on his/her person around the School,.
+The Health Care Plan should give the basic details and indicate whether in some circumstances the student should be allowed to carry medication on her person around the School.

-This will be kept with the pupil's medical file in the Medical Room.
+This will be kept with the student's medical file in the Health Centre.
 Note that it is difficult to "overdose" on the use of an inhaler.
-If a pupil tries out another pupil's inhaler there are unlikely to be serious side effects, although clearly students should never take medication which has not been prescribed for their own personal use.
-Following discussion with the pupil and his/her parents' individual decisions should be made as to whether to provide basic information on the pupil's condition to his/her peer group so that they are made aware of their classmate's needs.
+If a student tries out another student's inhaler there are unlikely to be serious side effects, although clearly students should never take medication which has not been prescribed for their own personal use.
+Following discussion with the student and her parents, individual decisions should be made as to whether to provide basic information on the student's condition to her peer group so that they are made aware of their classmate's needs.